Audit and Risk

 The Internal Audit function is provided by RSD Audit who provides independent assurance regarding the effectiveness and efficiency of governance, risk management and internal control processes across the organisation.

 The appointment of the Internal Auditor was undertaken as a result of a public competitive tendering process in July 2019.
-The Internal Auditor was appointed in September 2019 for a term of three years with an option to extend for a further one or two years.
+The Internal Auditor was appointed in September 2019 for a term of three years with an option to extend for a further one or two years, this two year extension option has now been implemented extending until 2024.

 The Audit and Risk Committee operates within a charter which is reviewed on a biennial basis, or as required.
 The most recent review of the charter was undertaken in August 2020.
 The charter outlines the duties and responsibilities of the Audit and Risk Committee.